 Woof, woof.
 This year we’re trialling something new and changing where you and your four-legged friend can explore.
-So, from the 1st March as soon as you’ve had your membership card scanned or purchased an admission ticket at the ticket office, you are (with your dog on a lead) welcome to walk around the entire estate; except the Pleasure grounds (formal garden) and walled garden.
+As soon as you’ve had your membership card scanned or purchased an admission ticket at the ticket office, you are (with your dog on a lead) welcome to walk around the entire estate; except the formal garden and walled garden.

 So why are we trailing this new approach?